Loon Lake, WA

 Poverty & Diversity

-5.72% of the population for whom poverty status is determined in Loon Lake, WA (53 out of 927 people) live below the poverty line, a number that is lower than the national average of 12.4%.
+5.72% of the population for whom poverty status is determined in Loon Lake, WA (53 out of 927 people) live below the poverty line, a number that is approximately the same as the national average of N/A%.
 The largest demographic living in poverty are Males 55 - 64, followed by Females 65 - 74 and then Males 75+.

 The most common racial or ethnic group living below the poverty line in Loon Lake, WA is White, followed by Black and Native American.